mdupli/wtrack/README.md

 Currently classified: successful jibes and tacks, one failure mode for each (an aborted attempt), and crash/recovery zones.

-Because run boundaries are already pulled back by one edge on each side (§4 step 7), the transition zone's own boundary points — `runA.endIdx` and `runB.startIdx` — serve directly as lead-in/lead-out.
-No separate lookup into the adjacent run's own content is needed.
+The transition zone's own boundary points — `runA.endIdx` and `runB.startIdx`, each run's own full, validated extent (§4 no longer shrinks these — see §4's step 7) — serve directly as lead-in/lead-out.
+No separate lookup into the adjacent run's own content is needed: the transition zone is exactly whatever sits between two consecutive runs' own reported endpoints, so those endpoints already *are* the boundary being asked about.

 Uses the effective wind direction from §5's manual textbox — auto-initialized from the calculated estimate on each fresh track load, but the actual source of truth from then on, since it's what the user sees and can override.
 Not `computeWindEstimate`'s return value directly.